 Refers to a characteristic or feature of a cross-border arrangement that presents an indication of a potential risk of tax avoidance.
-An EU Intermediary reports a cross-border arrangement that contains at least one the following:
+An EU Intermediary must report a cross-border arrangement that contains at least one the following:

 - a.
-Generic hallmarks linked to the Main Benefit test, - b.
-Specific hallmarks linked to the Main Benefit test, - c.
+Generic hallmarks linked to the main benefit test, - b.
+Specific hallmarks linked to the main benefit test, - c.
 Specific hallmarks related to cross-border transactions, - d.
-Specific hallmarks concerning automatic exchange of information and beneficial ownership or e.
+Specific hallmarks concerning automatic exchange of information and beneficial ownership or - e.
 Specific hallmarks concerning transfer pricing.